PaulKinlan/paul.kinlan.me/content/2016-07-17-the-headless-web.markdown

 The content and tools we are creating are being consumed in an experience that is not the traditional browser.

 * Apple News
-* Google AMP content (I don't think this was a thing when I was talking about Metaplatforms)
+* Google AMP content (I don't think this was a thing when I was talking about Meta platforms)
 * Facebook WebView, Facebook Instant Articles
 * Chrome custom tabs
 * WeChat